iGoosiatin/nodejs2023Q2-service/README.md

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.

 Alternatively, you can open https://editor.swagger.io/ and upload `doc/apiUpdated.yaml`.
+Make sure you manually update port if your server running on non-default one.

 For more information about OpenAPI/Swagger please visit https://swagger.io/.